Referrals and Authorizations

 - whether the service is likely to be helpful (clinical appropriateness)

 Your provider can tell you if a service needs a Prior Authorization.
-You can also call Member Services at 1-866-595-8133 (Hearing Loss: 711) to see if something needs Prior Authorization.
+You can also call Member Services at 1-866-595-8133 (TTY: 711) to see if something needs Prior Authorization.

 NOTE: Emergency Room (ER) and post stabilization services NEVER require Prior Authorization.
 If there are any major changes to the Prior Authorization process, we will inform our members and providers right away.